BatchClayderman/Cryptography-Schemes/README.md

 s = getsizeof(group.random(ZR)) # Byte(s)
 ```

 To compute the overall runtime memory consumption (space complexity) of the Python program, please refer to the following codes.
+These codes are not used in the official implementations of the cryptography schemes here.
+Please adjust the codes in your own repositories if you wish to compute this measurement.

 ```
 import os